aerkiaga/nodeverse/README.md

 immensely large universe with a never-ending variety of planets to explore.

 ## Status
-A single infinite planet is created.
+An infinite cloud of floating planets is created.
 Blocks include stone, gravel, dust, sediment, liquid (water, hydrocarbon, lava), grass soil, grass, dry grass, tall grass and snow.
 Planets of different colors, rockier, more hilly or flat, richer in oceans, arid, frozen, volcanic, and with or without living organisms are generated.
 World generation features oceans, caves, deserts and craters.

 The next step is adding a rocket ship that can be used to visit other planets.